Cleveland Antique, Art, and Personal Property Appraisers

 Use FAIR match when the assignment has legal, donation, insurance, or multi-category complexity.

-Handle donation and estate searches carefully
+Handle donation and estate work carefully

 State whether the report is for donation, estate, probate, insurance, divorce, sale planning, or collection management.